atait/klayout-gadgets/README.md

 <sup>\*</sup>Geometric regression testing is useful.
 See [lytest](https://github.com/atait/lytest) for that.
 It's practically necessary for large codebases being modified by multiple people.
 "Multiple people" can include you and yourself in the future who will have forgotten everything.

 #### PCell translation
-This is handled in `lygadgets.autolibrary.WrappedLibrary`.
+This is handled in `lygadgets.autolibrary.WrappedPCell`.
 Example call:

 ```python
 from lygadgets.autolibrary import WrappedPCell